whoisstan/hyper_books/README.md

 The server provides a list of available books.
 Since parsing of books on the client side can consume a lot of time the backend is also providing a service to deliver a pre-parsed book formatted for the readers device.

+The format of the books are simple text files as found on Project Gutenberg.

 # Book Storage Process